-[‡] Known from laboratory experiments to confer warfarin resistance
+‡ Known from laboratory experiments to confer warfarin resistance

-^{} Shown in laboratory experiments to have a significant impact on protein function
+\ Shown in laboratory experiments to have a significant impact on protein function

-[#] Unlikely to confer any significant degree of resistance
+Unlikely to confer any significant degree of resistance

-A48T and A61L) that is also associated with a substantial loss of efficacy against anticoagulants (Pelz and Prescott, 2015), although to date, this VKORC1 sequence variant has not been identified in the UK.
+In European house mice, both Y139C and L128S mutations have been recorded, particularly in Germany, and there is a third VKORC1 sequence variant that involves four SNPs (A12T; A26S; A48T and A61L) that is also associated with a substantial loss of efficacy against anticoagulants (Pelz and Prescott, 2015), although to date, this VKORC1 sequence variant has not been identified in the UK.
+Two of these resistance mutations (Y139C and L128S have been found recently in Ireland (Mooney et al., 2018).